izatop/emspost/README.md

 emspost
 =======

-This is an Promise-based API library that provides access to EMS Russian Post API.
+This is a NodeJS library for EMS Russian Post API.
+[Get more about the API](http://www.emspost.ru/ru/corp_clients/dogovor_docements/api/).
-More information about EMS Russian Post API you can see on [their website](http://www.emspost.ru/ru/corp_clients/dogovor_docements/api/).

 ## Install